The-Wishlist-Co/docs/customersvcApi.md

 # **Customer API**
 The Customer API is used to create and manage information about a retailer's customers, such as their contact details, and whether they've agreed to receive email marketing.
 The Customer resource doesn't store any credit card information.

+There are 4 customer identifiers supported:
+- customerID is TWCs internal unique customer identifier
+- customerRef is typically the main identifier assigned to the customer by the retailer (e.g. loyalty number)
+- alternateCustomerRef is a secondary customer identifier optionally assigned to the customer by the retailer
+- customer email is used in many of TWC's APIs, and must be unique

 ### Index

 ***